Putting investment property equity to work

 As with most cash-out refinancing programs, the more home equity you have, the better position you’ll be in to qualify and reap the benefits of a new loan.

 For a non-owner-occupied refinance, most lenders will loan up to 75 percent of the appraised value of the home, the maximum set by Fannie Mae.
-In rare instances, you could find lenders that will go up to 80 percent, but these are probably the bank’s proprietary loan programs for which they charge a higher rate.
+In rare instances, you could find lenders that will go up to 80 percent, but these are probably the bank’s proprietary mortgage loan programs for which they charge a higher rate.

 In other words, in order to make a cash-out refinance loan worth your while, you’ll need to have a certain amount of equity.
 Rental properties with 30 to 40 percent equity are the best candidates for cash out.
 Homeowners who purchased years ago might even drop their rate while taking cash out.